tof4/yrc/README.md

 ## API

-API is designed to be both human and machine readable.
-It"s similar to SQL.

 * Single query consists of arguments separated by spaces.
 * First argument determines how rest of query will be treated.
 * First argument have to be in lower case.